This vegan carrot cake recipe has a moist crumb, with flavorsome pieces of carrots, nuts, and melt-in-your-mouth vegan vanilla frosting.

-Then, stop the beater add powdered sugar and vanilla, and beat again until fluffy and evenly combined.
+Then, stop the beater and add powdered sweetener, lemon juice, vanilla extract, and half soy milk.
+Beat again until fluffy and evenly combined.

 Now, add the second carrot cake layer on top.
 Place the remaining carrot cake frosting on top and repeat the same action until all the cake is frosted on its top and sides.